-The -A on the right hand side of the counter shows that a Character with this order is unable to fire for the duration of the Order.
+The -A on the right hand side of the counter shows that a Character with this order is unable to fire.

 10.07 SPRINT

 Enemy Characters with this Order will move one hex in the direction listed first on Impulse 1, two hexes in the second direction on Impulse 2, two more hexes in the first direction on Impulse 3 and, finally, two hexes in the second direction listed on Impulse 4.